punch30/200birdspecies/README.md

 # 200birdspecies Cnn Application
-Recognizing which species a bird is
+Recognizing which species a  given bird is